WinterAxis/ESV-MD-Bible/The_Bible_esv/42_Luke/Luke_11.md

 As he went away from there, the scribes and the Pharisees began to press him hard and to provoke him to speak about many things,

 ###### 54
-lying in wait for him, to catch him in something he might say. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+lying in wait for him, to catch him in something he might say.

 ***